 Start Simple Optimization with Target and Source Campaigns

-Source and target campaigns are one of the simplest ways that you can start optimizing for more profit.
+Source and target campaigns are some of the simplest ways that you can start optimizing for more profit.
 If you want a head start, contact our support or your account manager and get a whitelist.
 Otherwise, run a RON campaign and optimize from there.